jarokaz/Azure_AI_Infrastructure/Labs/Lab00-EnvSetup/README.md

 git clone https://github.com/jarokaz/Azure_AI_Infrastructure.git
 ```

-You can clone the repo in an arbitrary folder structure; however when using Windows Subsystem for Linux we highly recommend cloning the repo in the subfolder of a drive visible to Windows.
+You can clone the repo into an arbitrary folder structure; however when using Windows Subsystem for Linux we highly recommend cloning the repo in the subfolder of a drive visible to Windows.
 For example:
 ```
-/mnt/c
+/mnt/c/repos
 ```
 This way you will be able to view/edit files using both Windows and Linux editors.